• Share this on:

 Codes of conduct

 Codes of conduct (CoC) vary from company to company, but they are often similar in structure and the issues they cover.
 In 2022, the ESA published guidelines for their members.
 Since a lot of European herb and spice companies are members of the ESA, you will likely come across these guidelines sooner or later.
+Under this sustainability code of conduct, ESA members monitor their own operations and those of their suppliers on a range of social and environmental criteria.

-Third-party certification: Rainforest Alliance and BCorp
+Third-party certification: Rainforest Alliance and B Corp

 The Rainforest Alliance is quite a common certification scheme applied in mainstream agricultural value chains.
 Since 2022, the Rainforest Alliance and the Union for Ethical BioTrade (UEBT) have had a joint Herbs & Spices Programme in place.
-There are 2 types of certifications in this programme:
+There are two types of certifications in this programme:

 • Supply chain certification, in which companies that buy from certified farms have to meet the Rainforest Alliance 2020 Sustainable Agriculture Standard’s Supply Chain Requirements.